 Did you know that a product’s color influences 60 to 80 percent of a customer’s purchasing decision?
 Think about it, and you’ll realize it’s true.
-If I’m at the grocery store and I see a box of pasta that is blue and another box of pasta that is white, I’ll buy the blue one even if it costs a little more.
+If I’m at the grocery store and I see a two custom counter displays of a box of pasta that is blue and another with a box of pasta that is white, I’ll buy the blue one even if it costs a little more.
 There is just something about white packaging that makes me think the product inside won’t taste as good.
 It’s silly, right?

 Another example could be with cars.
 Conservative cars that are painted unusual colors are often priced less than the same cars painted white or black.
 The dealers do this to hopefully attract a buyer since the car’s color might be affecting the purchasing decision in a negative way.